-Talbot was an integral part of the Canadiens' transition game until 1966-67.
-His consistent play at both ends of the ice was crucial when the Habs had to replace the likes of Rocket Richard, Doug Harvey, and Bernie Geoffrion.
-After scoring 47 points in 1961-62, Talbot was voted on to the NHL first all-star team.
-He also played an important role on Stanley Cup teams in 1965 and 1966.
+Talbot was an integral part of the Canadiens transition game until 1966-67.
+His consistent play at both ends of the ice was crucial when the Canadiens had to replace the likes of Rocket Richard, Doug Harvey, and Bernie Geoffrion.
+After scoring 47 points in the 1961-62 season, Talbot was voted on to the NHL First All-Star team, and was selected for five all-star games in all (1957, 1960, 1962, 1965 and 1967).
+Talbot also played an important role on Stanley Cup championship teams in 1965 and 1966.

 When the Canadiens wanted to go with younger players like Serge Savard, he was left unprotected in the 1967 Expansion Draft.
-The Minnesota North Stars called his name nut ended up trading him to the Detroit Red Wings four games into the 1967-68 season.
-Before the end of the regular schedule, Talbot was picked up by the St. Louis Blues.
+The Minnesota North Stars called his name in the draft, but ended up trading him to the Detroit Red Wings four games into the 1967-68 season.
+Before the end of the regular season schedule, Talbot was picked up by the St. Louis Blues.
 His puck handling and experience helped the club reach the Stanley Cup final three straight years beginning in 1968.
-Talbot retired in 1971 after lending his expertise to the young defence on the expansion Buffalo Sabres.

 Talbot became a coach after retiring.
 He coached the Denver Spurs to the Western Hockey League / WHL championship in 1972 (The Spurs became the first professional sports team in Colorado to win a championship - The Lester Patrick Cup) then worked behind the St. Louis bench on an interim basis, replacing Al Arbour who had been fired from the position.
 He held the position for two years, resigning in February 1974.
 Talbot signed on as head coach for the New York Rangers in 1977, taking over from John Ferguson, with whom he had played during his tenure with the Canadiens.
 As coach of the Rangers, Talbot was known for wearing a warmup suit behind the bench during games, rather than the normal business suit worn by most coaches.